ekzhang/nysrg-notes/2025/01-crdts-and-distributed-replication.md

 - CRDTs and distributed replication (Jan 2025)
     - [Zero](https://zero.rocicorp.dev/docs/writing-data) is a cool new offering from Replicache, and they seem to have attracted some attention.
-But their branding seems to fall in the Convex trap.
-A lot of big talk, not as much concrete argument for why it improves developer flow.
+But their branding seems to have a lot of big talk, not as much concrete argument for why it improves developer flow.
         - The basic advantage is that you get automatic __optimistic updates__.
         - Yes, it is cool technology.
 My understand is that it's a differential dataflow query engine, replicated on both the client and server, with streaming updates.
 So you can not just get point data like Firebase, but also replicate query results in a differential manner.
 (Why do you want to do this?
 I think it just allows you to program __exact__ optimistic updates to complex queries.)
         - Zero only makes sense if you want a scalable read-write workflow with complex distributed queries.
 And optimistic UI updates.
 (Even then, if the optimistic revalidation is easy to implement by hand with SWR / useOptimistic, that seems better?)